aehernandez/city-population-service/README.md

-## Run
+## Usage

-Use `npm run start` to run the server.
+`npm run start` to run the server.

-Use `npm run test` to run unit tests.
+`npm run test` to run unit tests.

-Use `npm run benchmark` to run the benchmarking tool.
+`npm run benchmark` to run the benchmarking tool.
 Note, the server must be running.

 Additionally, you may manually run the server with the following command: